-Data Source: Department of Revenue 2005 and 2006 C-Corp and S-Corp databases
+Data Source: Department of Revenue 2008 C-corporation and S-corporation databases

 Note: The amount of piped natural gas excise taxes collected in a year is generally around \$60 million.
 This credit is much less than half because companies cannot take a larger credit than their franchise tax liability.
 There is no carry-forward provision for this credit.